thomasschafer/scout/README.md

 scooter ../foo/bar`
 ```

-You can then enter some text to search with and text to replace matches with, toggle on or off fixed strings, and enter a regex pattern that filenames must match.
-A more extensive set of keymappings will be shown at the bottom of the window: these vary slightly depending on the screen you're on.
+A set of keymappings will be shown at the bottom of the window: these vary slightly depending on the screen you're on.

+### Search fields

+When on the search screen the following fields are available:

+- **Search text**: Text to search with.
+Defaults to regex, unless "Fixed strings" is enabled, in which case this reverts to case-sensitive string search.
+- **Replace text**: Text to replace the search text with.
+If searching with regex, this can include capture groups.
+- **Fixed strings**: If enabled, search with plain case-sensitive strings.
+If disabled, search with regex.
+- **Path pattern (regex)**: Regex pattern that file paths must match.
+The relative path of the file is matched against: for instance, if searching in `/foo/`, if the path pattern is set to `bar` then `/foo/bar.txt` and `/foo/bar/file.rs` will be included.
+In the same example, if the path pattern is set to `foo` then `/foo/bar.txt` will *not* be included, but `/foo/foo.txt` will be.

 ## Installation